-21. Breaches of the Code of Conduct
+21. Breaches

-You are required to read and understand, to the best of your ability, the Code of Conduct, agency policies and procedures, and undertake to abide by them.
+You are required to read and understand, to the best of your ability, and undertake to abide by: the Transport Code of Conduct; the Code of Ethics and Conduct for NSW government sector employees; and agency policies and procedures.

-You should report any concerns about a breach of this Code of Conduct that you believe to be genuine to you manager.
+You should report any concerns about a breach of this Code of Conduct or the Code of Ethics and Conduct for NSW government sector employees, that you believe to be genuine to your manager.
 If you are not comfortable reporting the breach to your manager, you should refer the matter to a more senior staff member.
 Such reports will be treated seriously and managed under the principles of procedural fairness and in accordance with agency policies and procedures.